Cool Texas Springs Park Pool – San Pedro Swimming Pool

 Depression compromised the city’s coffers as the 1890s continued.
 Maintenance for the park fell by the wayside.
 San Antonio tourism dropped and the city became concerned.
 Bryan Callaghan, the freshly reelected mayor, had San Pedro Springs Park cleaned, repaired, and renovated.
 The city paid for major additions of flora and fauna.

 At the turn of the century, the city of San Antonio began to wrap around the park.
 City leaders enjoyed the draw of the park and its effect on land values.
 Improvements continued throughout the 1900s.
 Ray Lambert, Parks Commissioner in the early 1900s, overhauled San Pedro Springs Park to match its original design and facilities.
-He included improvements to the major San Antonio swimming pool as a centerpiece.
+He included improvements to the major San Pedro swimming pool as a centerpiece.

-San Pedro Springs Park Today
+San Pedro Swimming Pool Park Today

 A final renovation went underway from 1998 to 2000.
 It now resembles the park as it stood at its inception.
-The swimming pool is now a popular gathering spot and an ideal way to beat the Texas heat.
+The San Pedro swimming pool is now a popular gathering spot and an ideal way to beat the Texas heat.
 Its rich history is a big draw for tourists, and the park offers its facilities for plays, weddings, graduations, and other major events.